bill10/network-analysis/README.md

 # Network Analysis
- Website for the Network Analysis at Data Matters 2019
+Materials for the Network Analysis course at Data Matters 2019